Seven Places To Hide a Spare Key

 A better alternative to the magnetic box is a lock box on the hitch of your vehicle.
 This kind of device locks with a combination of digits.
 Someone would have to drive your vehicle away to get at the key.

-Here are some helpful tips for stashing keys around your dwelling.
+Helpful tips for stashing keys around your dwelling.

 - Just don’t be obvious.
 If you find yourself using a spare key often, then don’t just hide it back where you stored it the first time.
 Mix it up.
 Move the key around the property.
 Just in case somebody has seen it hanging from something or sparkling in the sunlight, they will not see it again if you keep it moving around the land in a variety of locations.